crmcarecloud/api-spec/description.md

 ```

-7. If you have done everything right, you will get a card id in the response.
+7. If you have done everything right, you will get a card ID in the response.

 ```json